 Architecture of software adaptive antenna

-1.2.1 Application of IMT-2000 and systems beyond IMT-2000 software adaptive antenna system
+1.2.1 Application of IMT systems software adaptive antenna system

 The technology overcomes the shortcoming of the traditional adaptive array antenna algorithm which is limited in its area of use.
 It adopts software adaptive antenna technology so that the system can be used in a multifarious environment.